emoen/stat201_GLM/README.md

 Learning Outcomes
 After completed course, the students are expected to be able to:

--Identify probability distributions belonging to an exponential family and adapt a description as a generalized linear model. <\br>
+-Identify probability distributions belonging to an exponential family and adapt a description as a generalized linear model.

--Present the general theory of exponential families of distributions.<\br>
+-Present the general theory of exponential families of distributions.

--Describe numerical procedures for estimation in generalized linear models.<\br>
+-Describe numerical procedures for estimation in generalized linear models.

--Recognize linear normal models and apply general test procedures to these models.<\br>
+-Recognize linear normal models and apply general test procedures to these models.

--Explain the proofs of important theorems in probability theory utilized in test procedures in linear normal models and in generalized linear models.<\br>
+-Explain the proofs of important theorems in probability theory utilized in test procedures in linear normal models and in generalized linear models.

--Analyze data sets following Poisson or binomial distributions.<\br>
+-Analyze data sets following Poisson or binomial distributions.

--Estimate parameters and test hypotheses in generalized linear models by means of statistical software.<\br>
+-Estimate parameters and test hypotheses in generalized linear models by means of statistical software.

 ```
 x=seq(1,40,length=40)